Brenda Simon Creations, Web Design

 How long does it take to complete my website?

-The home page of any website is the design keystone.
-We work together to achieve this.
-Once that is decided and approved by you and I have all the content from you (images and copy) the site takes approximately 30 days for a 10 page site.
+Each website is different—number of pages, interactive elements, photos, etc. Once I have all the content from you (images and copy) the site takes approximately 30 days for a small website.
 I have completed websites in as little as 14 days.
 If speed is important let me know in the beginning.

 back to top